MESAHub/mesa/notes/rsp3_covariance_closure.md

 Different independent diffusion coefficients do not give this guarantee.
 This is sufficient, not the only possible realizable transport closure.

-This proposal adds Pi and Phi transport, contrary to the earlier requested local-only approximation.
-It requires a scope decision before coding.
+This proposal adds Pi and Phi transport.
+The earlier local-only scope was superseded by the user's request to support both local and nonlocal models.
-It also does not guarantee the absence of a negative mean temperature gradient; realizability and thermal stratification are different tests.
+Common moment transport does not guarantee the absence of a negative mean temperature gradient; realizability and thermal stratification are different tests.

 ## Cell and face placement